 Figure D1.
-The composite of the $A_1$ budget as a function of lead time from 50 to 1 days before the onset of events in ERA-Interim. (a, b) composite of displacement events, (c, d) composite of split events. (a, c) show each term of the mode equation budget (Eq.
-(5)) separately, and (b, d) show the sum of the linear and nonlinear terms for the two types of events.
+The composite of the A_1 budget as a function of lead time from 50 to 1 d before the onset of events in ERA-Interim. (a, b) Composite of displacement events; (c, d) composite of split events.
+Panels (a, c) show each term of the mode equation budget (Eq.
+5) separately, and (b, d) show the sum of the linear and nonlinear terms for the two types of events.
 The number in the bracket in each panel title indicates the number of SSW events.
-A 5-day running mean is applied to all lines.
-Bold lines indicate the values that are outside the 2.5th to 97.5th percentile range of normal winter days values from bootstrapping as described in the text.
+A 5 d running mean is applied to all lines.
+Bold lines indicate the values that are outside the percentile range 2.5 to 97.5 of normal winter day values from bootstrapping as described in the text.
 The representation of each line color in (c) and (d) is the same as the legend in (a) and (b), respectively.